coendevelop/git/README.md

 A lightweight, self-hosted Git service built with **Go** and **Bootstrap 5**.
 This project provides a web-based dashboard for managing repositories and an integrated SSH server for Git operations.

+**PLEASE NOTE:** Unstable/testing at this moment.
+If you would like to wait for a stable release, please wait for v1.

 ## 🚀 Features

 * **Repository Management:** Create and manage bare Git repositories via a clean web UI.